 Consistent practice.
 Creative critique.
 Larger context.
 These three structures are the foundations of poetry workshop at all three levels.
 I have varied what they mean over the years and across levels, but here I will give you a general scope.
 All creative writing “workshop” classes involve a component where students send around drafts of work for the class to critique verbally (and often also via critique letters).
 "Workshopping" in this way is a pedagogy that dates back to the first creative writing workshops at the Iowa Writers Workshop in the mid-1930s.
 As per tradition the writer of the poem listens closely (without talking) to peer critique and interpretation.
 Then, after class, the student works on revisions.
 The tradition of creative writing pedagogy emphasizes mentorship and I meet with each student one-on-one in conferences two or three times throughout the semester to guide them in developing their pieces.
 The strongest and most carefully edited version of each poem ends up in their final portfolio, which ranges from eight to eleven poems (at the intro level) to fourteen to eighteen interrelated poems (at the intermediate level) and a thirty to forty-eight-page manuscript at the advanced level.
 The workshop process is a wonderful way for distancing the author from his or her work enough to spark enlightened re-vision, and all of our writing majors' creative writing workshop classes include this component.
 Along with its usefulness in distancing and for practicing giving and receiving constructive criticism, it is also an essentially generous pedagogy, asking students to devote time and energy to seriously considering work that is not their own.

 While the workshop is a main staple, my workshop courses go far beyond this practice to teach students consistent practice and larger context.
-For several years “consistent practice” at the introductory level has meant that I ask students to write eight sentences a day, every day of the semester, which they fashion into poems.
 This semester for intro students it means that each Thursday each student has a typed rough draft poem due, based on a specific writing assignment I've developed out of our discussion of the published poetry we have been reading.
 We pass drafts around the table for feedback and I give a specific revision assignment to the class, also developed out of the published poetry we have been reading.
 All students then have a typed revised draft due the next class.
 This pattern happens each week throughout the semester: new drafts Thursdays, revised drafts Tuesdays, and not only encourages discipline but also cultivates the practice of reading poetry as a writer—reading to "reverse engineer" the way a published poem works into a writing or revising exercise that will better one's own poetry.
 This semester, for “larger context,” students will attend five literary readings by visiting writers and/or senior creative writing majors, writing each visitor or senior a response poem that I will mail, as a class packet, to the guest author or senior writer.

 The most successful class I have created thus far in terms of consistent practice, creative critique, and larger context was the intermediate course I gave in fall 2016 on the prose poem, and I’d like to go into some specific details about the course to exemplify the way in which I continue to innovate with my classes.
 You will find the syllabus to the course, WRIT 352:01, here.
 But before I go into detail I would like to provide some context about the goals of all of the intermediate workshops in our curriculum.
 Our curriculum is designed so that while the introductory courses are aimed at giving an overview of the genre, intermediate workshop courses will give students a granular experience of each genre.
 Along with introducing students to a specific category, or facet, of genre, the intermediate level writing course has the goals of reading deeply in the published tradition and of writing pieces that go together in a short collection.
 For poetry typically the collection is “chapbook” sized, meaning fourteen to eighteen pages.
 This moves students from focusing only on individual pieces (as in the introductory level) into sequences and in preparation for the book-length manuscript at the advanced level.